a13o/personal-site/_posts/2013-06-08-shut-up-everybody.md

 The overzealous nature of the heuristic hasn't been without benefit.
 A few of the blog sites I frequent ended up getting large parts of their _article content_ redacted.
 I wasn't expecting that!
 The implications are profound.
 It turns out I'm reading lots of sites that I consider news sites, but are really opinion rags.
 What's worse is the articles that get their content redacted are the same ones that have the most pageviews and most comments.

 I've stumbled onto a seedy motivator in the world of online journalism.
-I have a solution to that too, which you can read in my blog post about <a href="http://yayitsandrew.com/creating-accountability-for-opinions-on-the-internet/">creating accountability for opinions on the internet</a>.
+I have a solution to that too, which you can read in my blog post about [creating accountability for opinions on the internet](creating-accountability-for-opinions-on-the-internet.html).